389ds/389ds.github.io/docs/389ds/howto/howto-addresssanitizer.md

     make
     sudo make install

+If you wish to build and test with rpms:

+    cd ds
+    ./configure --enable-debug --enable-asan
+    make rpms
+    yum localinstall ....

+This will work correctly with both start-dirsrv and systemctl start dirsrv@.service

 # Testing
 ---------

 You can now test ns-slapd.
 You may find that setup-ds.pl hangs.
-You should try running with --debug.
+You should try running with --debug in this case.

     setup-ds.pl --debug